 Tackle and Equipment

 I use four different rod lengths and actions.
 But two of them really stand out as all around rods.
 My number one choice is a 7-foot 3-inch pitchin rod.
 It is the perfect in between length and action to do all of the casting techniques mentioned.
 It has a 80/20 ratio.
 My second choice is a 7-foot SLT.
 This rod has a 70/30 ratio.

 I also use a straight flipping stick (7-foot 6-inch) and a smaller pitchin rod (6-foot 6-inch) on special occasions.
 In reels I need a reel that is slim and compact and fits in my palm nicely.
 I want the reel to disappear in my hand.
 I also need a reel that has a super fast ratio and quality anti-reverse.
-I use a 6.3 to 1 gear ratio.
+I use at least a 7 to 1 gear ratio.

 My number one line concern is the type of cover I'm fishing around.
 75 percent of the time I'll use 17 pound in clear.
 If the cover is extremely thick I'll step up to 20.
 For cover that is dangerous (barnacles, sharp metal, zebra muscles) I'll use fluorocarbon in 17 or 20.
 In sparser cover I'll step down to 14 pound fluorocarbon in clear.
 Use clear line because visual line detection is such an important part of the strike.